-We invite you to join the San Diego

-Bromeliad Society.

-Our goal is to promote interest in these New World epiphytic plants that are exotic, colorful and easy to grow - and have fun doing it.
+We invite you to join the San Diego Bromeliad Society.
+Our goal is to promote interest in these New World epiphytic plants that are exotic, colorful, and easy to grow.
+We are an affiliate of the Bromeliad Society International Inc. and a member of the S.D.
+Botanical Garden Foundation.

-Bromeliads pronounced broh-MEE-le-ads
+Bromeliads pronounced broh-MEE-lee-ads

 ... flowering plants belonging to the plant family Bromeliaceae.
 There are more than 3,000 species and hundreds of hybrids.

-Native to subtropical and tropical Americas, bromeliads are epiphytic or terrestrial, and the bromeliad family is diverse enough to include water-holding tank bromeliads and the greyleafed Tillandsias that are so tolerant of dry conditions that they are often referred to as "air plants".
+Native to subtropical and tropical Americas, bromeliads are epiphytic or terrestrial. and the bromeliad family is diverse enough to include waterholding tank bromeliads and the gray-leafed Tillandsias that are so tolerant of dry conditions that they are often referred to as "air plants."
 The best known bromeliad is probably the pineapple, which is native to Brazil.
 Spanish Moss is one of the most common Tillandsias.
 The epiphytic bromeliads use their root primarily to attach themselves to trees or rocks.
 Bromeliads are remarkably versatile and form one of the most adaptable plant families in the world.

 Bromeliads are classified in groups (genera).
-The most common genera in cultivation are Aechmea.
-Billbergia, Cryptanthus, Dykia, Guzmania, Neoregelia, Tillandsia and Vriesea.
-Other collectible genera include Alcantarea, Cannistrum, Hechtia, Nidularium, Pitcairnia and Puya.
-For the hobbyist and collector, there is so much of interest - the foliage patterns, textures and colors, as well as a huge spectrum of flower form and color.
+The most common genera in cultivation are Aechmea, Billberaia, Cryptanthus, Dykia, Guzmania, Neoreaelia, Tillandsia and Vriesea.
+Other collectible aenera include Alcantarea, Cannistrum, Hechtia, Nidularium, Pitcairnia and Puya.
+For the hobbvist and collector, there is so much of interest - the foliage patterns, textures and colors, as well as a huge spectrum of flower form and color.